HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 ## COPPA

-@ExamTools User Please note that all COPPA forms should be sent to coppa@examtools.org and not to support@examtools.org -- it's not catestrophic if it goes to the wrong place as they both get to me, but they get filtered to a different place which makes it harder for me to
+ExamTools User Please note that all COPPA forms should be sent to coppa@examtools.org and not to support@examtools.org -- it's not catestrophic if it goes to the wrong place as they both get to me, but they get filtered to a different place which makes it harder for me to